seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 ## Secret Variables

 None of the product-specific variables we have defined in YAML files contain sensitive information because these files are committed to the repo.
-However, inevitably sensitive things like credentials, api keys, etc will be needed at build time.
+However, inevitably sensitive things like credentials, API keys, etc will be needed at build time.
 These can be configured in the Azure Devops web interface and referenced in our pipeline just like any other variable.
-This is how we are injecting our `app_secret` Gradle build config field and also handling our keystore signing in the `publish_apks.yml` file.
+For instance, this is how we are injecting our `app_secret` Gradle build config field and also handling our keystore signing in the `publish_apks.yml` file.

 Variables can be configured in Devops by editing the pipeline and clicking the "Variables" button.
 This will apply that variable to any job that is run.
 For secret variables that must differ per product, we can create secret variable groups.